NirjharDebnath/Graphics-And-Physics-Simulations/Ray_Tracing_Multiple_Objects/readme.md

-# 🌟 Slightly Accelerated Particle Collision Simulation
+# 🌟 Ray Tracing and Shadow Casting Simulation

-This project implements a **ray tracing-based particle collision simulation** using **SDL2** in **C**.
+This project implements a **ray tracing-based shawdow casting simulation** using **SDL2** in **C**.
 It simulates light rays originating from a moving source that interact with multiple circular obstacles (shadow-casting objects).
 The simulation features:

 ✅ **Real-time light propagation**
 ✅ **Dynamic circle obstacles**